Clifford-Deformed Compass Codes: Conclusion

 \section{Conclusion}

 Clifford deformations \cite{bonilla2021xzzx, dua2022clifford,tiurev2023correcting} and compass codes \cite{li20192d,huang2020fault,pato2024logical} have both been studied in the context of biased noise models.
 Elongated compass codes are a particular class of compass codes that are created by fixing gauges according to a set of rules dictated by the elongation parameter $\ell$.
 Their performance improved in comparison to the surface code under noise models biased towards dephasing, but the asymmetry in the stabilizers is such that their performance is optimized at a particular bias.
 As a result, we considered the ZXXZ$\square$ and XZZX$\square$ deformations on elongated compass codes which preserve the weight-2 $X$ stabilizers while simplifying the structure of the decoding graphs.
 The resulting codes have thresholds that increase with bias.
+We also analyzed subthreshold behavior of the logical error rates and found that the deformed codes suppressed them more efficiently as bias increased in comparison to the CSS elongated compass codes.

-The high weight of the stabilizers of the Clifford deformed elongated compass codes with high $\ell$ may make their implementation unattractive in comparison to the XZZX surface code.
-However, we find that the thresholds of the ZXXZ$\square$-deformed compass codes surpass those of the XZZX surface code for experimentally relevant biases.
-Furthermore, these codes also demonstrate an improvement in logical error rate over the XZZX surface code (Figure \ref{fig:l_4_d19_CDcomparisons}).
+We find that the thresholds of the ZXXZ$\square$-deformed compass codes surpass those of the XZZX surface code for experimentally relevant biases under code capacity noise.
+Furthermore, these codes exhibit lower logical error rates than the XZZX surface code (Figure \ref{fig:l_4_d19_CDcomparisons}).
+However, to make a fair comparison, we account for the increasing weight of the stabilizers of the Clifford deformed elongated compass codes in our phenomenological noise level simulations.
+Our results show that the ZXXZ$\square$-deformed compass codes do not achieve thresholds higher than those of the XZZX surface code.
+Nevertheless, we do accomplish our goal of modifying the elongated compass codes so that their thresholds increase with bias.

+A natural extension of this work is to study these codes under circuit-level noise.
+Such an investigation would require the design of efficient gate schedules and consideration of the degree to which individual gates preserve noise bias.
+Additionally, we expect improvements in performance by using decoders that incorporate noise correlations and exploit the structure of the code.